-The Islamic holy month of Ramadan is expected to occur between early May and early June 2019.
+The Islamic holy month of Ramadan is expected to begin on or around 23 April 2020.
 During Ramadan, take care to respect religious and cultural sensitivities, rules and customs.
 In particular, avoid eating, drinking and smoking in public and in the presence of people who are fasting.
 Resort islands are often excluded from some Ramadan restrictions, check details with local tour companies.

 Get comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.

 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for your medical expenses overseas or medical evacuation costs.
 This can be very expensive and cost you many thousands of dollars upfront.